 5. How will I pay education expenses that aren’t covered by traditional funding sources?

-If you’re not covered by scholarships, grants or federal loans, you can check out several NEA student loan programs from Sallie Mae: one for undergraduate students, one for grad students and one for parents.
+If you’re not covered by scholarships, grants or federal loans, you can check out several NEA student loan programs: one for undergraduate students, one for grad students and one for parents.
 All programs offer discounted rates to NEA members and can cover up to 100% of school-certified costs.
 It’s easy to apply, and you can choose the repayment option that works best for you.

 The bottom line: Make a plan you can live with